Ashu25696/hollow-launcher/README.md

 ## Introduction
 * Hollow Launcher is a Minecraft: Java Edition launcher for Android based on MojoLauncher.
-* This fork includes [your modifications / features] and keeps support for almost all Minecraft versions.
+* This fork includes keeps support for almost all Minecraft versions.

 ## Getting Hollow Launcher
 You can get Hollow Launcher via: